Qwen

 df = pd.read_csv(input_datapath, index_col=0)

-# It takes a few minutes to generate the CSV file by calling the Tongyi Qianwen Embedding API row by row.
+# The actual generation process will take a few minutes.
+The embeddings are generated by calling the Qwen Embedding API row by row.

 df["embedding"] = df.combined.apply(generate_embeddings)